- History -

 YWAM has been serving in Austria for many years already and we are now able to look back to a eventful past, with many ups and downs.
 Even before the official registration as association in Austria in 1979 YWAMers engaged in Austria and the surrounding countries to spread the good news of Jesus Christ.

-The following milestones provide a small overview over more than 35 years of YWAM Austria.
+The following milestones provide a small overview over more than 40 years of YWAM in Austria.

 Bruce Clewett and a small team from YWAM Germany ran a week-long evangelistic program in the Seckau monastary for young people in the area.